MousaZeidBaker/poetryup/README.md

 [![pypi_v](https://img.shields.io/pypi/v/poetryup)](https://pypi.org/project/poetryup)
 [![pypi_dm](https://img.shields.io/pypi/dm/poetryup)](https://pypi.org/project/poetryup)

-PoetryUp updates dependencies and bumps their version in the `pyproject.toml` file with respect to their version constraint.
-The `poetry.lock` file will be recreated as well.
+PoetryUp updates dependencies and bumps their version in both `poetry.lock` as well as in `pyproject.toml` file.
+Dependencies version constraints are respected, unless the `--latest` flag is passed, in which case dependencies will be updated to their latest available version.
 PoetryUp runs [poetry](https://github.com/python-poetry/poetry) commands, thus it's required to be installed.
 The difference between running `poetry update` and `poetryup`, is that the latter also modifies the `pyproject.toml` file.